 - Cover and keep aside to leaven for 40 to 45 minutes.

-- Then add the remaining whole wheat flour, salt, butter and curd/yogurt.
-Knead to a soft and smooth dough.
+- Then add the remaining whole wheat flour, salt, softened butter and curd/yogurt.
+Knead to a soft, pliable and smooth dough.

-- If the dough become sticky, add a few tbsp of flour and knead again.
+- If the dough become sticky, add a few tablespoons of flour and knead again.
 If its dry, then add some more water.

 - Cover the naan dough and keep aside for 25 to 30 minutes.